ethers-io/ethers.js/docs/v5/api/utils/transactions/README.md

 #### *unsignedTransaction* . **to** => *string< [Address](/v5/api/utils/address/#address) >*

-The addres this transaction is to.
+The address this transaction is to.

 #### *unsignedTransaction* . **nonce** => *number*